clojure-expectations/expectations/README.md

 This will run the (successful) expectations for Clojure (currently 83).

-Then run the ClojureScript tests interactively (currently 69):
+Then run the ClojureScript tests interactively:

     ./scripts/repl
     cljs.user=> (require 'expectations.test)
     ...
     cljs.user=> (expectations.test/-main)

+This will run the (successful) expectations that are compatible with ClojureScript (currently 69/69).

 You can run _all_ expectations via: